WebAssembly/design/AstSemantics.md

 ## 32-bit Integer operations

+Signed integers are always represented in the standard binary two's complement format.
-Most operations available on 32-bit integers are sign-independent.
+Most operations available on 32-bit integers are sign-independent, meaning that the interpretation of the sign bit doesn't alter the output bits for a given operation.
+Such operations are named with the Word32 prefix.
-Signed integers are always represented as two's complement and arithmetic that overflows conforms to the standard wrap-around semantics.
+Integer arithmetic overflow conforms to the standard wrap-around semantics.
 All comparison operations yield 32-bit integer results with 1 representing true and 0 representing false.

-  * Int32Add - signed-less addition
+  * Word32Add - signed-less addition
-  * Int32Sub - signed-less subtraction
+  * Word32Sub - signed-less subtraction
-  * Int32Mul - signed-less multiplication (lower 32-bits)
+  * Word32Mul - signed-less multiplication (lower 32-bits)
+  * Word32And - signed-less logical and
+  * Word32Ior - signed-less inclusive or
+  * Word32Xor - signed-less exclusive or
+  * Word32Shl - signed-less shift left
+  * Word32Eq  - signed-less compare equal
   * Int32SDiv - signed division
   * Int32UDiv - unsigned division
   * Int32SRem - signed remainder
   * Int32URem - unsigned remainder
-  * Int32And - signed-less logical and
-  * Int32Ior - signed-less inclusive or
-  * Int32Xor - signed-less exclusive or
-  * Int32Shl - signed-less shift left
   * Int32Shr - unsigned shift right
   * Int32Sar - signed arithmetic shift right
-  * Int32Eq  - signed-less compare equal
   * Int32Slt - signed less than
   * Int32Sle - signed less than or equal
   * Int32Ult - unsigned less than
   * Int32Ule - unsigned less than or equal

-Division or remainder by zero traps.
+Division or remainder with 0 as the divisor traps.
 Signed division overflow (e.g. INT32_MIN/-1) traps.

 Shifts interpret their shift count operand as an unsigned value.
 When the shift count is at least the bitwidth of the shift, Shl and Shr return 0, and Sar returns 0 if the value being shifted is non-negative, and -1 otherwise.

-Lastly, regardless of the above semantics, the asm.js polyfill would be intentionally incorrect for performance reasons (see [high-level design goals](HighLevelDesignGoals.md)) and do what it does now, which is to let division by zero to return zero, and to implicitly mask shift counts.
+For performance reasons the asm.js polyfill will intentionally differ from the above semantics.
+(see [high-level design goals](HighLevelDesignGoals.md)); division and remainder with 0 divisor result in 0, and shift counts are masked with 0x1f.

 Note that greater-than and greater-than-or-equal operations are not required, since "a < b" == "b > a" and "a <= b" == "b >= a".
 Such equalities also hold for